The Honest Way to Find a Really Cool Wedding Officiant

 Well, here’s some real truthful knowledge about the wedding industry and real places you can find a cool officiant like me.

 The Knot/Wedding Wire/Other Large Wedding Websites

 Yes, I advertise on The Knot and WeddingWire in a few select cities.
 And yes, wedding vendors pay for positioning.
 It doesn’t matter how many reviews a vendor has, how long they’ve been in business, or how talented they are.
 If I pay the right amount, I’m listed higher than the rest.
 I once heard a complaint about how terrible these sites are because of that aspect, but why do I pay for it?
 Because it works.
 (Not in all cities, but a few of the smaller ones.)

-So why should you look for an wedding officiant on The Knot or Wedding Wire if I’m only paying for visibility?
+So, why should you look for a wedding officiant on The Knot or Wedding Wire if I’m only paying for visibility?
 Anyone willing to pay for advertising is a damn serious business.
 The Knot and WeddingWire aren’t cheap!
-You can be sure that someone paying to be there has their ish together, especially on the important elements like having insurance and backup.
+You can be sure that someone paying to be there has their wish together, especially on the important elements like having insurance and backup.

 This is also a great spot to read reviews about the vendor.
 While most of us have clauses in our contracts about not shit talking us on these sites, you can be sure that if a couple is freaking pissed, they’ll deal with a lawsuit and blast their real feelings on the web.
 Read the reviews, people!

 This should be an obvious one, but ask your vendors who they’ve worked with.
 If they can’t remember any officiants, they’re clearly not paying attention to the ceremony, which is disappointing.
 Officiants are usually awkward, quiet souls who are either extremely annoying to meet at a wedding (from vendor to vendor) or hardly exist in the online world.
 If a wedding vendor remembers an officiant and talks highly about them, they’re exceptional.